Real structures on complex algebraic varieties with a reductive group action: Introduction

 The Galois group of the extension $\C/\R$ is denoted by

 If $A$ is a $\Gamma$-group, then the first Galois cohomology pointed set associated to $A$ is denoted by $\H^1(\Gamma,A)$.
 If furthermore $A$ is an abelian group, then we can also consider $\H^2(\Gamma,A)$, and both $\H^1(\Gamma, A)$ and $\H^2(\Gamma,A)$ are abelian groups.
-We refer to \cite{Ser02} for a general reference on Galois cohomology, and to \cite{Man20} for a general reference on real algebraic geometry.
+We refer to \cite{Ser02} for a general reference on Galois cohomology (or to \cite[Section 1]{Gil23} for a detailed summary on Galois descent), and to \cite{Man20} for a general reference on real algebraic geometry.